 The University is committed to engaging all employees, encouraging them to achieve their personal performance targets and development plans.
 Our aspirations are to be an employer of choice in the Higher Education Sector that attracts and retains talent, where employees are rewarded and recognised for their contribution.
-In addition to the University BenefitsPlus scheme (please view this document).
 The University has a number of arrangements in place that aim to ensure fairness and drive employee motivation and performance, these can be found on this page and include: payscales, job evaluation, regrading, lecturer and professorial promotions, and the organisation's Merit Award scheme.

 Please note, in the 'Training Courses' area on the right side of the page you will find links to online courses available through Blackboard, once selected, please log-in using your normal University username and password.
 Information on further courses and development services can be found on the general Staff Development page.